Delightful Adventures

 Recipe Notes:

-• Please read all of the information and FAQ info above and below before making this recipe.
+• Please read all of the information above and below before making this recipe.

 • It’s important to know that different gluten-free flour blends use different ingredients and ratios, so results may vary if you substitute.
 I have never used any other brand of gf flour to make this recipe (other than Bob’s Red Mill Gluten Free 1 to 1 Baking Flour (Amazon link) in the blue package, NOT the red package), so please know that your results may not be the same as mine if you substitute with another gluten-free flour blend.
 The weight listed above is for this specific brand of flour.